 As a web developer, you might possess an Athenaeum of preferred web development frameworks.
-But if you are amongst the one who along with personal comfort looks for the latest trends, so as to move at the momentum parallel to technology, you need to be aware of the latest web development technologies and new web development frameworks and eventually implement them.
+But if you are amongst the one who along with personal comfort looks for the latest trends, to move at the momentum parallel to technology, you need to be aware of the latest web development technologies and new web development frameworks and eventually implement them.
 Therefore, here we present the list of time and trend friendly frameworks with their respective pros and cons.

 - Ease of ORM Object Rational Mapper to map projects with the database table.

-- It’s common database engines (MySQL, PostgreSQL, SQLite, Oracle, SQL Server, DB2 and others with additional drivers), makes migration between them very simple.
+- It’s common database engines (MySQL, PostgreSQL, SQLite, Oracle, SQL Server, DB2, and others with additional drivers), makes migration between them very simple.

-- Self-equipped with lightweight development server.
+- Self-equipped with a lightweight development server.

 - Because of its concentrated development speed, it’s crucial to integrate new shiny buzzwords into the system.